-Prescription solutions for bacterial folliculitis include topical preparations of Clindamycin, Erythromycin and other antibiotics.
-Prescription solutions for fungal folliculitis include topical antifungals like Ciclopirox and Ketoconazole.
+Prescription solutions for bacterial folliculitis include topical preparations of clindamycin, erythromycin, and other antibiotics.
+Prescription solutions for fungal folliculitis include topical antifungals like ciclopirox and ketoconazole.

-Chemical peels, including salicylic acid and glycolic acid, offer the combined effect of reducing pore size, evening out skin tone and removing the surface layer of dead skin cells.
+Chemical peels, including salicylic acid and glycolic acid, offer the combined effect of reducing pore size, evening out skin tone, and removing the surface layer of dead skin cells.

-Laser hair removal for a more permanent solution
+- Laser hair removal for a more permanent solution